Elephant (de Camp book): Reception

 The Science News-Letter notes that the book is "[d]esigned for the general reader and student."

 The Science Teacher praises the book's "academic and sometimes lighthearted text," noting "[t]he author has a knack for interjecting subtleties such as 'nobody has yet fitted an elephant with false teeth.'"
 It rates the book "an excellent junior high school library reference, especially for students who need a readable source for a class report."

 Relation to other works

 While a decent study, the book is important more for its insight into the mind of the author than in its own right, elephants being a lifelong interest of de Camp's that figures in many of his other literary works.
 In his early time travel novel Lest Darkness Fall his protagonist Martin Padway pens a similar monograph, while in his historical novel An Elephant for Aristotle details the difficulties in transporting an elephant from India to Greece during ancient times.
+Two of his short stories imagine bringing back prehistoric Proboscidea from the Pleistocene with a time machine ("The Mislaid Mastodon") or actually resurrecting them through advanced technology ("Employment").
 De Camp also wrote a number of articles about elephants, a few of which appeared, together with a chapter selected from the present work, in his later collection The Fringe of the Unknown (1983).